exitus1/Video-Scripts/Privacy-Tutorial1.md

 Now that our funds are in the unmixed account, we can start up the Mixer.

-Your Decred will sift through the mixer in increments, arriving in the Mixed account freshly anonymized, with all past history wiped away.
+Your Decred will sift through the mixer in increments, arriving in the Mixed account freshly anonymized, with all past history scrambled.

 The mixing occurs in epochs of 20 minutes, so it may take a bit of time for your mix to occur.